JoeDuncko/electron-swf-player/README.md

 A simple, modern Adobe Flash .swf player built on Electron.

+It uses [PepperFlashPlayer](https://wiki.debian.org/PepperFlashPlayer), the Flash player Chrome used to use, under the hood.

 ## Installing

 - Download the correct version of the app for your platform from [the Releases page](https://github.com/JoeDuncko/electron-swf-player/releases).